Israel, the West Bank and the Gaza Strip travel advice

 Gaza Strip - AVOID ALL TRAVEL

-West Bank - AVOID NON-ESSENTIAL TRAVEL
+West Bank - AVOID ALL TRAVEL

 Border with Syria - Avoid all travel

-Avoid all travel to the parts of the Golan Heights that border Syria, that is, east of Highway 98, due to increased militant and Israel Defense Forces activity.
-This risk level excludes of the urban communities of Buq’ata, Majdal Shams and Mas’ada, where you should exercise a high degree of caution.
+Avoid all travel to the parts of the Golan Heights that border Syria, east of Highway 98, due to militant and Israel Defense Forces activity.

-Border between Israel and Egypt - Avoid all travel
+Border with Egypt - Avoid all travel

 Border with Lebanon - Avoid all travel